2026 Spring Semester Course Registration Begins October 13. Learn more. NEW! Our New Registration System Is Here! Learn more.

 Not to intimidate you, but that is exactly what we have - a plethora of classes designed to educate, to illuminate, and to change people's lives.
 It may be a lot of information to wade through, but we're here to help you build your bridge to success, whatever that may look like.
 When you're ready to take the next step, just enter a search word in the box above and start browsing.

-In-depth application of surgical, obstetrical, and anesthesia techniques including identification and use of instruments and equipment.
+In-depth study of hematology and blood chemistries with emphasis on lab procedures.
 Prerequisites: VTHT 1001-Introduction to Veterinary Technology, VTHT 1013-Veterinary Anatomy and Physiology, VTHT 1009-Veterinary Nutrition, VTHT 1049-Veterinary Pharmacology, or instructor approval.